lana-20/charles-setup/README.md

 <img width="800" src="https://user-images.githubusercontent.com/70295997/223295849-98a59ccb-fec6-467a-89dd-07c9f299b1ec.png">

-♦ I can also pause and resume the logging at any time using the second red/grey button in the toolbar.
+♦ You can also pause and resume the logging at any time using the second red/grey button in the toolbar.

 <img width="600" src="https://user-images.githubusercontent.com/70295997/223294999-aef56c65-9f69-4a50-8a04-6848c91a092f.png">

-If I can see my log filling up, I'm good to go.
+If you can see yout log filling up, you are good to go.

 ### Mobile Devices

 #### Gather ② crucial pieces of information first.

-Before I can configure my mobile device to use Charles, I need to know the <code>IP address</code> of my computer (running Charles) and the <code>port</code>.
+Before we can configure our mobile device to use Charles, you need to know the <code>IP address</code> of your computer (running Charles) and the <code>port</code>.
 This can quickly be done as follows:

 ♦ Click **Help > Local IP Address** to locate the IP.
 The address consists of four blocks of one to three digits each.
 In the below captioned examples, it's <code>192.168.178.100</code> or <code>10.0.0.76</code>.

-♦ I also need to know the port, that Charles is using.
+♦ You also need to know the port that Charles is using.

   ![2017-10-26_20h39_33](https://user-images.githubusercontent.com/70295997/223300255-ae04ed1b-f4ae-4abf-b7de-3624fd9b9edb.gif)
   <img width="600" src="https://user-images.githubusercontent.com/70295997/223618315-2daa007e-27fb-4001-b601-26319d42db06.png">
   <img width="600" src="https://user-images.githubusercontent.com/70295997/223302269-0804a6a5-bdfc-4fc0-91f7-8072fa96780f.png">

-  I need both numbers for the next step.
+  We need both numbers for the next step.

 ‼️ Important note when connecting *new* mobile devices:

-  Once a new device tries to connect to my Charles session, Charles will ask me to **grant the permission** to do so.
-I make sure to allow my connection.
-I also **disable or appropriately configure any firewall or internet security** and permit incoming traffic to Charles respectively to port 8888 or the port I've determined for Charles before.
+  Once a new device tries to connect to your Charles session, Charles will ask you to **grant the permission** to do so.
+Make sure to allow your connection.
+We also **disable or appropriately configure any firewall or internet security** and permit incoming traffic to Charles respectively to port 8888 or the port you've determined for Charles before.

 #### Connect Android Smartphone